masdeseiscaracteres/ugarit/data_science/tasks_and_methods.md

   - Footrule
   -

+## Survival analysis
+...

+## Subgroup Discovery
+Subgroup discovery attempts to search relations between different properties or variables of a set with respect to a target variable.
+Due to the fact that subgroup discovery is focused in the extraction of relations with interesting characteristics, it is not necessary to obtain complete but partial relations.

+## Clustering
+- ...

 # Comparisons
 - [Partial least squares vs Principal Components regression](https://www.mathworks.com/help/stats/examples/partial-least-squares-regression-and-principal-components-regression.html)
 - [Eigenproblems in Pattern Recognition](http://www.ofai.at/~roman.rosipal/Papers/eig_book04.pdf): CCA, PCA, PLS, LR, FDA (LDA) and its *kernelized* counterparts as eigendecomposition problems